GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 Beware that accommodation is in short supply, especially during the summer.
 You need to arrange it before you arrive, or be prepared to bail out to Duncan or the Greater Victoria area to spend the night.
 Fortunately the ferry to Crofton runs frequently and the ferry to Swartz Bay runs every two hours - but don't depend on catching the last sailing as it may be full.

-The reason, in addition to seasonality of demand and surges from large construction projects and festivals on an island of modest regular population, is the strength of NIMBYs/CAVES in politics on the islands.
+The reason for short supply, in addition to seasonality of demand and surges from large construction projects and festivals on an island of modest regular population, is the strength of NIMBYs/CAVES in politics on the islands.
 It is so bad that elderly people who were renting their home out in the summer to help pay the very high taxes, while living in an out-building (often their original cottage), are unable to do so.
 NIMBYism is of course fundamentally dishonest - attempting to freeze time at someone else's expense instead of purchasing land or organizing a collective development with agreed terms.
 On SSI many of the control freaks are relative newcomers, those who've been there for decades often have absorbed reality more thus are more fair to others.

 BOOKSTORES